Planning Your Greek Destination Wedding | The Logistics of Love

 How far in advance should we book vendors?

 Greece is a top global destination, and the most coveted spots are finite.
-For the best venues and boutique hotels, I recommend aiming for 12–18 months in advance.
-Unlike city weddings, island logistics are strictly limited by physical space—once a specific hotel block or a sunset-view terrace is booked for your date, it is off the market for the season.
+For the best venues and boutique hotels, I recommend aiming 12–18 months in advance.
+Unlike city weddings, island logistics are strictly limited by physical space—once a specific hotel block or sunset-view terrace is booked for your date, it is off the market for the season.

 Pro Tip | Find your planner before your venue.

 Many couples feel the urge to lock in a venue first, but I highly recommend finding your wedding planner as your very first step.
-A local planner can review venue contracts for hidden logistical traps, confirm if a location actually fits your guest count comfortably, and often suggests "hidden gem" estates that aren't even listed on major travel sites.
+A local planner can review venue contracts for hidden logistical traps, confirm if a location fits your guest count comfortably, and often suggest "hidden gem" estates that aren't even listed on major travel sites.
 Starting with a planner makes every subsequent booking … from the catering to the photography … seamless and stress-free.

 Can you have a beach ceremony in Greece?